dotnet/docfx/docs/designs/conceptual-versioning.md

 1. Remove this moniker from the moniker range from this file's build result.
 1. Remove this moniker from the moniker range of this file in the Toc.
-1. Remove this moniker from the moniker range of this file in the Xref map.

 After doing doing this,